gopherslab/conduit-connector-google-sheets/README.md

 ### Known Limitations

 * At a time, only one `gid` as s subset string in `google.sheetsURL` can be used to fetch the records from the google sheets.
+* Empty Rows will be skipped while fetching.
 * Any modification/update/delete made to a previous row(s) in google sheets, after the records are fetched will not be visible in the next api hit.

 ## Google Sheet Destination